thu-uav/SimpleFlight/README.md

 - `action_transform`: the low-level controller that converts CTBR commands to motor thrusts. use `PIDrate` for crazyflie

 ## Real-world Deployment
-We deploy the policy on three real [CrazyFlie 2.1](https://www.bitcraze.io/products/old-products/crazyflie-2-1/) quadrotors.
+We deploy the policy on real [CrazyFlie 2.1](https://www.bitcraze.io/products/old-products/crazyflie-2-1/) quadrotors.
 The key parameters of dynamics model is listed as follow:
 ```
 # in crazyflie.yaml
 mass: 0.0321